CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Loans.md

 <br>

 ## Time to pay back those loans
-* We will make 2 new functions on out `Loan` class.
+* We will make 4 new functions on our `Loan` class.
   * makePayment()
   * getBalance()
   * getMonthlyPayment()